Will-Nollert/Will-Nollert/README.md

 ### Hi there i'm William Nollert👋
-## A fullstack webdeveloper and educator
+## A fullstack web developer and educator
 I’m currently
 - - Teaching fullstack Javascript web development with EdX
 - - learning c++ and more web development